viking-man/subtitles_translator/README.md

 # subtitles_translator
-A program for auto-generate subtitles for videos/audio,and it can translat and add subtitles at the same time.
+A program for auto-generating subtitles for videos/audio, and it can translate and add subtitles at the same time.